Enselic/rfcs/text/0000-default-unix-sigpipe-disposition.md

 I would like to point out that the fix was not made to make I/O handling magic.
 Instead, it was considered undesired that a program could suddenly get killed just because you messed around with processes and pipes.
 So my estimation is that SIGPIPE was not `SIG_IGN` _primarily_ because libgreen did so.

+> Rust currently resets the signal mask in a child process

+Not any more.
+TODO: link

 There are some different outcomes here: